joudAlb/Ataa-Blood-Donation/README.md

 Website was built using HTML, CSS, Javascript, Node.js, and SQL.

-Website Structure

-index.html: Welcome Page
-about-us.html: About Us Page
-contact-us.html: Contact Us Page donate-blood.html: Donate Blood Page sign-in.html: Sign In Page sign-up.html: Sign Up Page services.html: Services Page reservation.html: Reservation Page tips.html: Important Tips Page manage-profile.html: Manage Profile Page

-Pages Overview
+Website Structure and Pages Overview
 Index.html: Provides an overview of the website's purpose and links to other main pages.
 About-us.html: Informs users about the developers behind the project.
 Contact-us.html: Contains a form for users to submit their information.